edbrownc/DevRadar/README.md

 DevRadar is a project for finding developers near you based on technologies they work with.
 Develoepd during OmniStack Week 10 at <a href="https://rocketseat.com.br/">Rocketseat</a>!

-## :memo: License

-This proejct is under a MIT license.
-More details inside the LICENSE.md file.

----

-Feito com ♥ by Rocketseat :wave: [Entre na nossa comunidade!](https://discordapp.com/invite/gCRAFhc)